kuviman/linksider/website/content/bevy-jam/_index.md

 This is 500x sped up video, which means that I spent 66.6 hours making this game.
 And, of course, I did not make this game alone.

-We ended up with a game that seems like the best game we ever made so I am really happy with the results
+We ended up with a really good game that we enjoyed ourselves a lot, and we are now thinking about continuing working on it.

-TODO: waiting on bevy jam results
+Taking #1 place on the jam is also nice and we thank the community for high ratings.

 ![gg](gg.gif)